Detrimental Network Effects in Privacy: A Graph-theoretic Model for Node-based Intrusions: Experimental Procedures

+In order to estimate the average probability of observation as a function of the number of primary nodes for an area of 1~km$^2$, we compute hourly graphs from the colocation dataset (Fig.~\ref{fig:dtu_attack}A), and fit an approximation of the average probability of observation $\frac{1}{|V|}\sum_{u \in V}\nodeobsnode{k}{u}$ for $n_C$ primary nodes of the form $\avgprobafit(n_p) = 0.13 \log(n_p) - 0.05$~($R^2 = 0.876$).
+We use census data to compute population density in blocks of 1~km$^2$.

+Finally, we use algorithm~\ref{algo:city} to estimate node-observability of a city when a fraction $x$ of the population is part of the primary data collection, with $n_B$ the number of blocks in a city, and $B$ a list of $n_B$ elements, the population size in each block (given by census data).
+Algorithm~\ref{algo:city} estimates the average probability of observation in each block using the approximation $\avgprobafit(\circ)$, then scales it to obtain the node-observability (Thm.~\ref{prop:prop_node_link}).

-Figure~\ref{fig:estimate} finally shows that the local node-observability in cities can be reasonably well approximated by assuming that the distribution of the population per km$^2$ in the city follows an exponential distribution, where the parameter $\lambda$ is the density of the entire city $\lambda = \frac{\text{population}}{\text{area}}$.
-This allows us to estimate the local node-observability of a city, the vulnerability of a person to be observed, by knowing only the population and area of the city.
+Sometimes, detailed census data might not be available.
+Figure~\ref{fig:dtu_attack}C also shows that the node-observability in the cities we considered can be reasonably well approximated by using an exponential distribution for the distribution of the population per km$^2$ in the city (as an approximation of the actual distribution).
+The parameter $\lambda$ of the exponential is the density of the entire city $\lambda = \frac{\text{population}}{\text{area}}$.
+This allows for the global node-observability of a city --the fraction of the population observed by an attacker-- to be readily estimated knowing only the population and area of the city.